 Are you having trouble right now communicating with those of another gender?
-Adjusting your viewpoint to see the world through their eyes may or now and recharge.
+Adjusting your viewpoint to see the world through their eyes may kering down in your shell for now and recharge.
 Lucky numbers: 3, 8, 9, 10, 12, 44.
 LEO